Google AMP: What It Is. Why It Ranks Better. | Accelerated Mobile Pages Explained

 Why Is AMP So Fast?

-Now that we’ve answered how does AMP work, let’s discuss the increases speed.
+Now that we’ve answered how does AMP work, let’s discuss the increased speed.
 Here are a few factors that allow AMP pages to load faster:

 - The Google AMP cache CDN validates AMP pages, caches resources, and rewrites URLs to normalize parsing